 Jane started crying, and some tears dripped onto her tablet.
 She typed her response and hit the voice button.

 “I accept your offer, Mrs. Merrick.
-I will do all I can to bring honor to your home, to love and protect every member in the family, and to pull my weight as a contributing partner in the household.”
+I will do all I can to bring honor to your home, love and protect every family member, and pull my weight as a contributing partner in the household.”

 “Fabulous, Jane,” exclaimed Anne Merrick.
 “Welcome to the Merrick family.
-John, I’ll have our helicopter pilot fly Ben and me to Highland Park to get Jane’s bedroom ready.
+John, I’ll have our helicopter pilot fly Ben and me to Highland Park to prepare Jane’s bedroom.
 He’ll return to FBI Headquarters to bring everybody home.
 See you soon.”

 Jane turned to face the Superintendent of Police.